ShivanshKumar/technokami/_posts/2018-10-1-what-if-i-am-not-good-at-it.md

 description: "A post where I share what I feel about starting a new journey on learning something."
 categories: ['Misc']
 author: "Jay Mistry"
+keywords: "technokami, what, if, not, good, coding, tech, no, kami"
 comments: true
 ---